mixpanel/docs/pages/docs/tracking-methods/sdks/javascript.md

 #### User Data
 The Mixpanel SDK will always mask all inputs.
 By default, all text on a page will also be masked unless a different `record_mask_text_selector` is specified.

-Along with other data, the recorder respects all Do Not Track (DNT) settings as well as manual opt-out.
+Along with other data, the SDK respects all Do Not Track (DNT) settings as well as manual opt-out for any replay data.

 #### Retention
 User replays are stored for 30 days after the time of ingestion.
 There is no way to view a replay older than 30 days old.